Skip to content

 Results Are Always Complete

-When deduplication reuses features, they are deep copied into each configuration's results.
-Every config returns a complete feature set — no missing values.
+Deduplication does not affect the completeness guarantee.
+Reused features are deep copied into each configuration's results, and every config returns a complete feature set — no missing values.

 Configuration